Frequently Asked Questions about Agri-footprint

 No, this version of Agri-footprint currently contains only conventional LCIs.
 We did include some typical processing steps for organic products such as pressing of oil crops (instead of solvent crushing).

-Do you include direct field fertilizer and pesticide emissions to the database?
-How do they are modelled?
+Do you include direct field fertilizer and pesticide emissions cultivation?
+How are they modelled?

 Yes, direct emissions from fertilizers are included as well as indirect emissions and emissions from crop residues.
-Section 3.5 of the Agri-footprint methodology report (part 2) provides a detailed description of how emissions from fertilizers are modelled.
-Section 3.7.5 provides information on the fate of the pesticides emissions.
+The Agri-footprint methodology report (part 2) provides a detailed description of how emissions from fertilizers are modelled.
+It also provides information on the fate of the pesticides emissions.

 How is pesticide application distributed between air/ground/water?